kroxylicious/design/proposals/001-ClusterRepresentation.md

 A _virtual cluster_ is a kafka cluster that clients connect to.
 From the perspective of the client, the virtual cluster behaves exactly as a normal kafka cluster would.
 Many virtual clusters can be defined with a Kroxylicious instance.
 Each _virtual clusters_ comprises one or more _virtual brokers_.
 Conceptually, the virtual cluster and virtual broker exists on the [downstream](https://github.com/kroxylicious/design/blob/main/concepts.asciidoc#upstream-vs-downstream) (client side) of Kroxylicious.

-A _physical cluster_ is a model representation of an real Apache Kafka cluster.
+A _physical cluster_ is a model representation of a real Apache Kafka cluster.
 There is always a one to one correspondance between the _physical cluster_ and a real Apache Kafka cluster.
 Many physical clusters can be defined with a Kroxylicious instance.
 Each _physical cluster_ comprises one or more _physical brokers_.
 Conceptually, the physical cluster exists on the [upstream](https://github.com/kroxylicious/design/blob/main/concepts.asciidoc#upstream-vs-downstream) (client side) of Kroxylicious.

 There will be a mechansim to map between virtual and physical clusters.
 This will allow the building useful topologies to serve different use-cases, such as: